 With mountain building the Palliser remained a thick, massive layer that was not easily folded or broken.
 The China Wall is a beautifully exposed occurrence on the south face of Mt.
 Broadwood that is several kilometres long.
 The Soda Wall forms the east face of Mt.
 Bisaro while the peaks of the Three Sisters represent a stack of up to three layers of the Palliser that have been folded and piled onto each other by thrust faults.

 Other spectacular occurrences of the Palliser Formation include the highest portion of the Lizard Range from above the tunnel to above Island Lake.
 The western, highest portion of Mt.
-Hosmer, and the lower cliffs of Crowsnest Mountain.
+Hosmer, and the lower cliffs of Crowsnest Mountain (pictured above).

 To find the China Wall, take the Morrissey turnoff on Hwy.
 3 and travel south on the Lodgepole Creek road to the Ram Creek junction.
 Then take the Ram/Wigwam road, cross Lodgepole Creek and go a few kilometres up the Wigwam road.
 Stop and turn around to view the great cliffs.